Precise neural network computation with imprecise analog devices: Discussion

-With every device requiring an individual training procedure, an open question is how the per-device training time can be reduced.
-Initializing the network to a pre-trained ideal network, which is then fine-tuned for the particular devices is likely to reduce training time.
+While, as a proof-of-concept, we evaluated the approach on multilayer perceptron architectures, other structures, such as convnets, and even recurrent architectures, such as LSTMs \cite{hochreiter1997long} can be trained in an analogous way.
+However, if all weights are to be implemented explicitly in silicon, the system design here, while potentially very fast, would not necessarily benefit from the small memory footprint achieved via weight sharing in traditional convnet implementations.

-In the current setting, the efficiency of our system is limited by the worst-case per-example runtime, i.e. there may be a few samples where outputs require significantly longer to converge to the correct classification result than the majority.
-This can lead to unnecessarily long presentation times for many samples, thereby causing unnecessary power consumption.
-Smart methods of estimating presentation times from the input data could e.g. accelerate convergence for slowly converging samples by using higher input currents, and conversely, faster samples could be slowed down to lower the variability of convergence times and overall reduce energy consumption.
+In the current setting, the efficiency of our system is limited by the worst-case per-example runtime, i.e. there may be a few examples where outputs require significantly longer to converge to the correct classification result than the majority.
+This can lead to unnecessarily long presentation times for many examples, thereby causing unnecessary power consumption.
+Smart methods for estimating presentation times from the input data could accelerate convergence for slowly converging samples by using higher input currents, and conversely, faster samples could be slowed down to lower the variability of convergence times and overall reduce energy consumption.
 Future research will focus on such estimators, and alternatively explore ways of reducing convergence time variability during network training.

-This proof-of-principle study is an important step towards the construction of large scale, possibly ultra-low-power analog VLSI deep neural network processors, paving the way for specialized applications which had not been feasible before due to speed or power constraints.
-Small, efficient implementations could allow autonomous systems to achieve almost immediate reaction times under strict power limitations.
-Scaled-up versions can allow for substantially more efficient processing in data centers, allowing for a greatly reduced energy footprint or permitting substantially more data to be effectively processed.
-Conversely, digital approaches and GPU technology are aiming for general purpose deep network acceleration, and thus naturally have an advantage in terms of flexibility compared to the fixed physical implementation of the proposed analog devices.
-However, there is increasing evidence that neural networks pre-trained on large datasets such as ImageNet provide excellent generic feature detectors \cite{donahue2014decaf, sharif2014cnn}, which means that fast and efficient analog input pre-processors could be used as an important building blocks for a large variety of applications.
+This proof-of-principle study is a step towards large scale, possibly ultra-low-power analog VLSI deep neural network processors, paving the way for specialized applications which had been infeasible before due to speed or power constraints.
+Small, efficient implementations could enable autonomous systems to achieve almost immediate reaction times under strict power limitations.
+Scaled-up versions can allow for substantially more efficient processing in data centers, a greatly reduced energy footprint, or permitting substantially more data to be effectively processed.